ParanBaruah/Blogging-Site-Using-Angular-9/README.md

 6) Run the application ( ng serve --open )
 # Scribe

+Check the working model of the project ( https://scribe-d4f54.web.app )

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

 ## Development server